 Mexico celebrates the Day of the Dead from 31 October to 2 November and some of its traditions, like giving gifts of sugar skulls.

-Halloween in China – Halloween is a religious festival which signifies the connection between the living and the dead.
+Halloween in China – Halloween is a religious festival that signifies the connection between the living and the dead.
 It began about 2,000 years ago, during the rule of the Han Dynasty in China.
 Halloween is celebrated on the 14th night of the seventh lunar month according to the Chinese calendar.

 While millions of people celebrate Halloween without knowing its origins and myths, the history and facts of Halloween make the holiday more fascinating.
 In America, it seems we have adopted the tradition of skeletons during our “Day of the Dead” – or Halloween, but it is less spiritual.
 It is most practiced in the United States and Canada.
 Children wear costumes and go to people’s homes saying “Trick or treat!” to ask for candy (sweets in the UK) and people.
 Today, Halloween is an excuse for Halloween theme costume parties, and entertainment with horror films, haunted houses, and other activities around the popular themes of ghosts, witches, Dracula, werewolves, and the supernatural.

 Halloween is not celebrated in many countries around the world although many people know about it.
 Some Christians are not so happy that people celebrate Halloween.
 They believe the holiday is un-Christian because of its origin as a pagan “festival of the dead.”
 Halloween may seem like it’s all about costumes and candy, but the holiday — which is relatively new to America, having only become popular in the early 1900s.
 Halloween gradually started to gain its modern features and characteristics.
 Though Halloween today is seen more as an American holiday, it was transported to North America by Irish immigrants in the middle 1800s.